The 12 Disciples of Jesus

 - From Denial to Devotion

 This was the same Simon Peter who once swore he never knew Jesus.
-Yet in the end, he stood in the centre of Rome—the capital of empire, the seat of Caesar—and refused to deny Him again. - The Weight of Evidence
+In the end, he faced death without repeating that denial. - The Weight of Evidence

-If the resurrection of Jesus Christ had been a fabrication, Peter would have been the first to know.
-He was not defending a philosophy.
-He was not preserving a myth.
-He died for a truth he claimed to have seen with his own eyes.
+If the resurrection of Jesus Christ had been a fabrication, Peter would have been among those in a position to know.
+He was not preserving a tradition handed down to him.
+He stood by what he claimed to have witnessed.

 A fisherman with no wealth.
-A leader with no sword.
 A man who denied the Lord once, and then spent the rest of his life making sure he never did again.

 Apostle Paul: Beheaded in Rome (64–67 AD)

 If there was ever a man least likely to become a follower of Jesus, it was Paul of Tarsus.
-Known first as Saul, he was a Pharisee of status and conviction—deeply loyal to the law, and determined to stamp out the Christian movement before it could take root.
+Known first as Saul, he was a Pharisee of status and conviction, deeply loyal to the law and determined to suppress the Christian movement before it could take root.
 He pursued the early church with zeal, imprisoning believers and approving their deaths.

-But something happened—something so disruptive, so complete, that it rewrote the course of his life.
+But something happened, something so disruptive and complete that it rewrote the course of his life.

 Paul claimed that the change began on the road to Damascus (Acts 9:1–19).
 According to his own account, he encountered the risen Christ in a moment that shattered everything he thought he knew.
 The persecutor became a witness.
 And from that day forward, he would carry the name of Jesus not with reluctance, but with unwavering resolve—across cities, continents, and empires.